jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2017/04/2017-04-30-my-third-physical-programming-book.md

 <!--more-->

-[One of the reviews that I found was Steve Smith's.](http://ardalis.com/growing-object-oriented-software-guided-by-tests-book-review) I was a .NET developer si his name is familiar to me _(I think his name is famous in the .NET world)_.
+[One of the reviews that I found was Steve Smith's.](http://ardalis.com/growing-object-oriented-software-guided-by-tests-book-review) I was a .NET developer so his name is familiar to me _(I think his name is famous in the .NET world)_.

 One thing from the review that made me interested about the book is this quote:

-> “We value code that is easy to maintain over code that is easy to write.”
+> "We value code that is easy to maintain over code that is easy to write."

 Another thing is the part where Steve Smith disagrees with the authors of the book: